List of ruling political parties by country

-This is a list of ruling political parties by country, in the form of a table with a link to an overview of political parties in each country and showing which party system is dominant in each country.
+This list of ruling political parties by country is presented in the form of a table that includes a link to an overview of political parties with parliamentary representation in each country and shows which party system is dominant in each country.
 A political party is a political organization subscribing to a certain ideology or formed around special issues with the aim to participate in power, usually by participating in elections.
 Individual parties are properly listed in separate articles under each nation.

-The ruling party in a parliamentary system is the political party or coalition of the majority in parliament.
+The ruling party in a parliamentary system is the political party or coalition of the majority (or sometimes a plurality) in parliament.
 It generally forms the central government.
+In other countries, the party of the executive may differ from the majority party in the legislature.